The Student Finance Office is comprised of two major components – the campus Cashier’s Office and Financial Aid Office

 Calvary is dedicated to helping you understand your college financial needs and helping you obtain the financial assistance you need to achieve your educational goals.
 If you have any questions, contact us.

 The primary function of the Financial Aid Office is to provide education in financial literacy and responsibility, information, and support for students to adequately prepare a means to pay for their schooling.
+During the 2014-2015 academic year Calvary undergraduate students received $797,948 in Federal and/or Institutional grant and scholarship aid.
+75% of Full Time First Time Freshman received financial aid.
 To aid students financially, the Financial Aid office utilizes many sources including, but not limited to:

 - Institutional aid (scholarships, tuition reduction opportunities, etc.)

 - Study and Work Program (Making College Affordable)

 - External aid (external scholarships, alternative loans, alternative scholarship contributions, etc.)

 - Military Benefits (GI Bill, Tuition Assistance, etc.)

 Students who receive or use any of the above mentioned aid should read and understand Calvary’s Satisfactory Academic Progress policy (SAP).
 Those students who fail to meet the required standards at the end of each spring semester, will lose their eligibility to receive all forms of financial aid.